Abhinavsathyann/C---technical-interview-qustions/README.md

 ## 🧩 Key Concepts Covered

-✅ OOP (Encapsulation, Inheritance, Polymorphism)
+- ✅ OOP (Encapsulation, Inheritance, Polymorphism)
-✅ Data Structures – Array, Stack, Queue, Linked List, Tree, Graph ✅ Recursion & Backtracking
+- ✅ Data Structures – Array, Stack, Queue, Linked List, Tree, Graph
+- ✅ Recursion & Backtracking
-✅ File Handling in C++
+- ✅ File Handling in C++
-✅ Multithreading & Synchronization
+- ✅ Multithreading & Synchronization
-✅ Dynamic Programming
+- ✅ Dynamic Programming
-✅ Client–Server Networking
+- ✅ Client–Server Networking

+---

+## 🪙 License

+This project is licensed under the MIT License — feel free to use and modify it for learning and interviews.

+---

+"Code is like humor.
+When you have to explain it, it’s bad."
+— Cory House

 ---